phetsims/qa/issue-templates/android-test-template.md

 10. Clear the Play Store cache.
 11. Verify that the [Play Store](https://play.google.com/store/apps/details?id=edu.colorado.phet.androidApp) is offering an upgrade to the latest version and click Upgrade.
 12. Put the device in airplane mode.
-13. Open the app again, it should have the sims that are available in the sim-cache.
+13. Open the app again, it should have the sim identified in <a href="#links-and-dates">Links and dates</a>.
 </details>